electrikbox/Cronos/README.md

 Our team set about designing and developing this platform with the mission of simplifying IT processes for everyone, while guaranteeing a fluid and secure user experience.

+We're already thinking about some next features, update some part and make this project even better in the futur.

 ## 🌏 How does it works

 <img src="https://i.imgur.com/zzrQ7In.png" width="100%"/>